Why Become a Locum Tenens?

 You can leave administrivia behind.

-You probably didn’t become a doctor to spend hours filling out tedious paperwork, but in a traditional practice setting, you might spend a disheartening amount of time doing just that.
+You probably didn’t become a travel nurse or doctor to spend hours filling out tedious paperwork, but in a traditional practice setting, you might spend a disheartening amount of time doing just that.
 If patient care — and having a life outside of work — are your passions, a locums job might be the perfect fit.
 Generally, the organization that hires you handles billing and scheduling concerns, leaving you free to focus on providing excellent care.

 Cons to Become a Locum Tenens